 The Hatfield Aerodrome in Hertfordshire, previously host to part of the Saving Private Ryan (1998) shoot, became the principal location, and sets of the English, Dutch and French sites, including a river and massive dikes, were created there.

 In the series, Joe Liebgott (Ross McCall) states that he wants to go home after the war and run a taxi service.
-In real life, Liebgott was a barber by trade.
+In real life, Joe Liebgott was a barber by trade.
 This is reflected in the first episode's opening montage of the paratroopers getting ready for the D-Day jump, where Liebgott can be briefly seen shaving another soldier's head.

 David Schwimmer portrays Capt.
 Herbert M. Sobel, and filmed his scenes while on hiatus from Friends (1994).
 In that TV series, his on-screen father is portrayed by Elliott Gould, who in A Bridge Too Far (1977) portrayed Col. Stout, a character based on Col. Robert F. Sink, and Sobel's direct superior officer.

 Rick Gomez had a longer audition process than the others.
 He had to fly back out to New York immediately afterwards to do a play he was committed to.
-He described waiting outside and hearing the casting director bickering with Tom Hanks - before calling him back in and having him go through more screen tests and readings that were usually reserved for second call backs.
+He described waiting outside and hearing the casting director bickering with Tom Hanks before calling him back in and having him go through more screen tests and readings that were usually reserved for second call-backs.

-The trivia item below may give away important plot points.
+The trivia items below may give away important plot points.

 In "Day Of Days" when the company first attacks the German gun position at Brecourt, there appears to be some kind of cinematic error when it looks as though an American soldier throws a grenade and it explodes upon hitting a fleeing German soldier.
 Grenades don't explode on contact; they have timed fuses.
-However, this actually happened: 'Buck Compton' had been an All-American catcher for UCLA and threw that grenade at the enemy with no arc and it exploded as soon as it struck.
+However, this actually happened: Buck Compton had been an All-American catcher for UCLA and threw that grenade at the enemy with no arc, and it exploded as soon as it struck.
 However, unlike in the film when the grenade hit the soldier in the back and exploded, in the actual incident it hit him in the head and exploded.